fommil/fpmortals/manuscript/introduction.md

 A>   }
 A> ~~~~~~~~
 A>
-A> Finally, there is this one weird trick we can use when we want to A> ignore the type constructor.
-Let's define a type alias to be equal to A> its parameter:
+A> Finally, there is this one weird trick we can use when we want to ignore the A> type constructor.
+Define a type alias to be equal to its parameter:
 A>
 A> {lang="text"}
 A> ~~~~~~~~